safwannasir49/safwannasir49/README.md

 <br>

-🛠️ Explore my portfolio and projects at [portfolio.svg](https://safwannasir49.github.io/Portfolio)
+🛠️ Explore my portfolio and projects at <a href="https://safwannasir49.github.io/Portfolio" target="_blank">portfolio.svg</a>

 <br>